 Copper Sun by Sharon Draper

-Amari is an African girl, captured in Africa, shackled, mistreated, held like cattle, raped and sold into slavery in America.
+Amari is an African girl, captured, shackled, mistreated, raped and sold into slavery in America.
 Polly is an indentured servant on the same plantation, charged with “civilizing” Amari.
 When the mistress gives birth to a black baby, they are caught up in the turmoil and sent to auction.
 Middle grade caution: rape and murder, though not graphic.

 Day of Tears by Julius Lester

 No matter how “good” a master was to his slaves, auctions were inevitable.
 Families were often split apart to get a better price.
 Emma is the slave servant to the master’s daughter.
 When she accompanies the daughter to the auction, the master ends up reluctantly selling her in a private deal.
-She doesn’t get a chance to say goodbye to her mother.
+She doesn’t even get a chance to say goodbye.

-Grace has been selected to be a kitchen servant.
-Her mother tells her to keep her eyes down and thoughts to herself.
-Grace tries, but sometimes her thoughts take flight.
-The mistress doesn’t like Grace.
-Since they need the kitchen help, she convinces the master to sell her family instead.
+Grace has been selected to be a kitchen servant, but the mistress doesn’t like her.
+To spite Grace, she convinces the master to sell her family.
 Grace has been taught to fear the auction, so she convinces her family to run.
 Written in verse.

 The Journey of Little Charlie by Christopher Paul Curtis